-Beginning in 2007, Leeds-based Antiform are one of the earlier clothing labels who – to steal cringe-worthy fashion language – dared to mix sustainability and fashion in the same sentence.
+Beginning in 2007, Antiform is one of the earlier clothing labels who – to steal cringe-worthy fashion language – dared to mix sustainability and fashion in the same sentence.

-Made from reclaimed materials, all sourced and produced within Yorkshire, their clothing is a testament that wearable, style-conscious garments can exist within a backdrop of ethical values and affordability.
+Made from reclaimed materials, and sourced and produced locally, their clothing is a testament that wearable, style-conscious garments can exist within a backdrop of ethical values and affordability.

 Yet, in speaking to founder & lead designer, Lizzie Harrison (LH) and brand coordinator, Rebecca Atherton (RA), what jumps out most is an enthusiasm for community and creation.
 With the launch of their recent Autumn-Winter 2013 collection, I talked with the Antiform team about their process, the planet and peppermint tea.

 Antiform roots itself in sustainability, why is ethical practice important today?

 LH: Ethical practice has always been important but today it’s critical that we really engage in ethical practice across our supply chains.
 It’s not about making token gestures – rather putting garment workers and their lives, aspirations and needs before profit.
 It is also about respecting the natural resources around us.
 We are living in times of climate and resource challenges and, as fashion designers or brands, we need to be aware of how our actions affect the environment.